MoreeZ/sweng-2022/README.md

 # Software Engineering Group Project 2022
-## Regression/Classification/Deep learning based models.
+## Regression based model webapp.

-We take any regression or classification use case and do our predictions.
-This is easier said than done.
-We need to follow all the assumptions of the algorithm that we use.
-We need to use various algorithms, stacking models. tons of parameter tunings and model use various model evaluation tests.
-I personally would go for regression model.
-Note: In all the models, based on the use case chosen a dashboard needs to be created.
+The goal of our project is to create a deep machine learning regression model for a particular dataset, in our case we chose the Zillow housing price prediction dataset.
+Our project must visualise the results of the model’s house price prediction on a dashboard and must allow for user input.

+A key feature that our client wanted us to have in our project, was two separate graphs.
+One being the visualisation of the house price prediction, this is aimed at non-technical users, and the other being a model quality page for technical users.
+The model’s quality page determines the level of accuracy of our regression model.
+Ultimately, we would anticipate that our project will allow users to get high quality and accurate house price predictions.

 ## Group members:
 - Oskar Mroz